Quantyca/demo-sre-vertica-salt-formula/README.md

 ### What is this repository for? ###

 * Vagrant Multi Instance:
-    * Vertica Community Edition Tree Node Cluster
+    * Vertica Community Edition Three Node Cluster
-* Tested on 9.1.1
+* Tested on 9.2.1

 ### Prerequisites  ###